 4. Try a different VPN protocol.

 This is easily achieved if you are using the VyprVPN desktop app on your Windows or Mac device.
-Depending on your account plan, you can choose between PPTP, L2TP/IPSec, OpenVPN (160-bit and 256-bit) and Chameleon.
-More information about our offered protocols in general can be found here.
+Depending on your account plan, you can choose between IKEv2, OpenVPN 256-bit, and Chameleon.
+More information about our offered protocols, in general, can be found here.

 Generally speaking, the lower the encryption rate, the faster the speeds.
 This isn't true in everyone's case, as it depends on the device specs and network.
 However, it is helpful to try another protocol to rule out device or network issues.

-Recommended protocols for higher security, but possible slower speeds: L2TP/IPSec, OpenVPN 256-bit, Chameleon.
+Recommended protocols for higher security, but possible slower speeds: OpenVPN 256-bit, Chameleon.

-The Android app uses OpenVPN 256-bit and Chameleon, while the iOS app uses the IKEv2 protocol.
-You can try changing protocols in the Android app to see if Chameleon outperforms OpenVPN (or vice-versa), but you cannot change the protocol in the iOS app.
+The Android app uses OpenVPN 256-bit and Chameleon, while the iOS app uses the IKEv2, OpenVPN 256-bit, and Chameleon protocols.
+You can try changing protocols in the Android and iOS apps to see if Chameleon outperforms OpenVPN or vice-versa.

-We offer different protocol setups on many different devices and operating systems in our Manual Setup Instructions page if you need or want to test a different protocol via manual connection.
-For example, you would need to setup PPTP manually on an iOS device to test that protocol.
+We offer different protocol setups on many different devices and operating systems in our Manual Setup Instructions page if you need or want to test a different protocol via a manual connection.
+For example, you would need to set up PPTP manually on an iOS device to test that protocol.